-Across the School and Jigsaw+ we have 8 BCBAs (Board Certified Behaviour Analysts).
-All of our teaching staff work through the CABAS® training programme and we have 26 certified behaviour analysts with the CABAS® Board working across the School and Jigsaw+.
-In addition we have regular visiting CABAS® Consultants including Senior Behaviour Analysts and Research Scientists plus a Therapy Team consisting of two Occupational Therapists and two Speech & Language Therapists.
+Across the School and JigsawPlus we have a number of BCBAs (Board Certified Behaviour Analysts).
+All of our teaching staff work through the CABAS® training programme and we have a number of certified behaviour analysts with the CABAS® Board working across the School and JigsawPlus.
+In addition we have regular visiting CABAS® Consultants including Senior Behaviour Analysts and Research Scientists plus a Therapy Team consisting of Occupational Therapists and Speech & Language Therapists.
 See our Staff page for more info.

 JigsawPlus provides further vocational, educational and wellbeing services for adults (18 years and over) with autism and related disabilities at our Centre for Lifelong Learning.
 You can find out much more about the specialist day services offered by JigsawPlus by visiting the website.